The Black Hand

 Interior of 309 Bleecker St, NYC (1916)

-Life in the new world was tough.
-Many immigrants found it necessary to travel from city to city to find work.
-Housing conditions were often cramped and unsanitary.
-Rents in New York could cost as much as 50 percent of an unskilled worker’s wage.
-3 One of New York’s worst slum areas was Mulberry Bend.
-“In the scores of back alleys, of stable lanes and hidden byways, of which the rent collector alone can keep track, they share such shelter as the ramshackle structures afford with every kind of abomination rifled from the dumps and ash-barrels of the city.”
-A nearby rag-pickers settlement acted as an overflow from Mulberry Bend.
-“Something like forty families are packed into five old two-story and attic houses that were built to hold five, and out in the yards additional crowds are, or were until very recently, accommodated in sheds built of all sorts of old boards.4
+In the scores of back alleys, of stable lanes and hidden byways, of which the rent collector alone can keep track, they share such shelter as the ramshackle structures afford with every kind of abomination rifled from the dumps and ash-barrels of the citySomething like forty families are packed into five old two-story and attic houses that were built to hold five, and out in the yards additional crowds are, or were until very recently, accommodated in sheds built of all sorts of old boards.4

-Some immigrant communities showed little division of class or status, with laborers, the unemployed, skilled and professional workers inhabiting the same space.
-In 1881, journalist Charlotte Adams wandered the streets of New York’s Little Italy and remarked on the contrast she saw had seen, “Some of their homes were low, dark rooms, neglected and squalid; others were clean and picturesque … from the neat and graceful poverty adorned with bright colors, to the dens of one room, in which three or four families live.
-They told me that the building contained a thousand souls.5
+Some of their homes were low, dark rooms, neglected and squalid; others were clean and picturesque … from the neat and graceful poverty adorned with bright colors, to the dens of one room, in which three or four families live.
+They told me that the building contained a thousand souls.

 Nicola Cappiello

 On August 3, 1903, wealthy Brooklyn contractor Nicola Cappiello received a letter demanding $1,000 or “your house will be dynamited and your family killed” signed Mano Nera (Black Hand).
-The letter resulted in the first Black Hand case to make the headlines and marked the beginning of a new term applied to extortion and violent crimes in Italian neighborhoods over the next decade.
-6
+The letter resulted in the first Black Hand case to make the headlines and marked the beginning of a new term applied to extortion and violent crimes in Italian neighborhoods over the next decade.6

 Spread of the Black Hand

-Black Hand articles
+Black Hand letters

 Reports of Black Hand cases spread rapidly, with newspapers giving conflicting explanations of the outbreak.
 Some reporters believed it was a “secret organization more dreaded than the Mafia” or that it was an offshoot of the Sicilian Mafia spreading through American cities.
-Others disputed the existence of any society at all, claiming Italians had been fleeced by swindlers who simply found the US a safer place to commit their crimes.
-10
+Others disputed the existence of any society at all, claiming Italians had been fleeced by swindlers who simply found the US a safer place to commit their crimes.14

 In 1908, the annual number of Black Hand cases reported in New York reached 424 with forty-four bomb explosions.
 In 1913, the number of explosions across the five boroughs approached 100 within just the first seven months.
-The struggling NYPD had only forty Italian speaking officers, four of which could communicate in the Sicilian dialect but “are of only limited usefulness because they so quickly become known to the criminal Italians.”
-14
+The struggling NYPD had only forty Italian speaking officers, four of which could communicate in the Sicilian dialect but “are of only limited usefulness because they so quickly become known to the criminal Italians.”18

 Mafia and the Black Hand

-Due to a similarity in extortion methods and the reluctance of victims to give evidence, the police believed that Black Handers were closely aligned with the Mafia and quickly started to refer to them as a “Society.”15 Over time, the terms Black Hand and Mafia became almost interchangeable to the press and government agencies.
+Due to a similarity in extortion methods and the reluctance of victims to give evidence, the police believed that Black Handers were closely aligned with the Mafia and quickly started to refer to them as a “Society.”19 Over time, the terms Black Hand and Mafia became almost interchangeable to the press and government agencies.

-No large centralized Black Hand Society was ever discovered, and only a small number of organized groups were exposed.
-An article in 1909 explained, “While there is little organization among the Italian desperadoes in the United States, the title of Black Hand, conferred upon them by the newspapers, gives them an advantage never before possessed by scattered lawbreakers … the individual adventurer need only announce himself as an agent of the Black Hand to obtain the prestige of an organization whose membership is supposed to be in the tens of thousands.”
-16
+“While there is little organization among the Italian desperadoes in the United States, the title of Black Hand, conferred upon them by the newspapers, gives them an advantage never before possessed by scattered lawbreakers … the individual adventurer need only announce himself as an agent of the Black Hand to obtain the prestige of an organization whose membership is supposed to be in the tens of thousands.”

-Giuseppe Morello 1910
+Giuseppe Morello

 Giuseppe Morello (1910)